shouryaverma/cs_lvl4_project/src/readme.md

 ## The src folder contains project code both in .ipynb notebook and .py format.
 The code files have the following description:

   - data_preprocessing: Reads raw MIT-BIH data, prepares test and train datasets for both beats holdout and patient holdout method.
-  - pca_tsne_umap: Creates clusters on the test and train data.
+  - pca_tsne_umap: Creates pca, tsne, umap clusters on the test and train data.
   - sklearn_models: Trains and tests the sklearn models, stores results and feature importance.
   - cnn_model: Trains and tests the CNN model, stores results, grad-CAM and feature importance.
   - lstm_model: Trains and tests the LSTM model, stores results, grad-CAM and feature importance.